tirzah2/voicegen/README.md

 ### Version 1.7
 - Initial release with basic features for generating and managing token sounds and effects.

 ## License

 This module is licensed under the MIT License.

+## Credits

+For inspiration, a big thank you to Aedif's sound of token and Elevenlabs.io module by Vexthecollector